 The Side Effects Of Over-Consumption

-What happens if you do over-consume though?
+What happens if you do over consume or overdose on vitamins though?
 Well, let’s start with the water-soluble vitamins again.

 Although relatively low in toxicity, high doses of vitamin C can cause gastrointestinal disturbances, while migraines can occur at doses of 6 grams per day.
 To put this into perspective, the average dose of vitamin C in a multivitamin is around 90mg.